-- Conditions in the securities and finance markets generally, and for securitized instruments in particular; - A negative bias toward our industry by capital market participants; - Our credit rating or the credit rating of any securities we may issue; - General economic conditions and the results of our earnings, cash flows and balance sheet; - Security or collateral requirements;

-- The credit quality and performance of our customer receivables; - Regulatory restrictions applicable to us; - Our overall business and industry prospects; - Our overall sales performance, profitability, cash flow, balance sheet quality, regulatory restrictions; - Our ability to provide or obtain financial support for required credit enhancement; - Our ability to adequately service our financial instruments; - Our ability to make required representations and warranties; - Our ability to meet debt covenant requirements; and - Prevailing interest rates, including rising interest rates.
+- Conditions in the securities and finance markets generally, and for securitized instruments in particular; - A negative bias toward our industry by capital market participants; - Our credit rating or the credit rating of any securities we may issue; - General economic conditions and the results of our earnings, cash flows and balance sheet; - Security or collateral requirements; - The credit quality and performance of our customer receivables; - Regulatory restrictions applicable to us; - Our overall business and industry prospects; - Our overall sales performance, profitability, cash flow, balance sheet quality, regulatory restrictions; - Our ability to provide or obtain financial support for required credit enhancement; - Our ability to adequately service our financial instruments; - Our ability to make required representations and warranties; - Our ability to meet debt covenant requirements; and - Prevailing interest rates, including rising interest rates.

-The amount of our planned capital expenditures may be limited by, among other factors, the availability of capital to fund new store openings and customer receivable portfolio growth.
 If adequate capital is not available at the time we need it, we may have to curtail future growth or change our expansion plans, which could have a material adverse effect on us.